 People often ask if their meter is working properly when they accrue high charges.
 You need to understand that a meter is a mechanical device that slows down and stops functioning over time.
 This means that it almost never registers high or fast water consumption by mistake.

-How to save water and reduce your water consumption?
+How can I save water and reduce my water consumption?

 - Open your toilet tank by lifting its lid.